Waterproofing Coverage Calculator

 How It Works

 This calculator determines how much waterproofing or damp-proofing material you need to protect below-grade masonry surfaces like foundation walls and basement exteriors.
-Accurate material estimation prevents water intrusion damage, mold growth, and structural deterioration while helping you budget correctly for your project.
+True waterproofing systems bridge cracks up to 1/16 inch and resist hydrostatic pressure, while cheaper damp-proofing coatings only resist moisture vapor and fail under standing water conditions, making the distinction critical for basements below the water table.
+Liquid-applied rubber membranes offer the best crack-bridging performance at roughly $0.40-0.60 per square foot, while asphalt coatings are the most economical at $0.15-0.25 per square foot but provide less flexibility and shorter service life.
+Accurate material estimation prevents water intrusion damage, mold growth, and structural deterioration while helping you budget correctly for a system that will protect your foundation for 15-25 years.

 The Formula